mercmobily/simpledblayer/README.md

 A layer is a simple Javascript object linked to a specific table.
 However, when defining the layer `people`, the layer `emails` isn't defined yet -- and yet, you might need to reference it while creating relationships between layers (like in this case: a person has multiple email addresses, but `emails` hasn't been created yet).

 The solution is to pass the string `'email'` for the `layer` property.
-When you run `SimpleDbLayer.initLayers()`, SimpleDbLayer will go through every `nested` option of every defined layer thanks to the registry, and will also work to 'resolve' the string (based on the table name: in this case, `emails`).
+When you run `SimpleDbLayer.initLayers()`, SimpleDbLayer will go through every `nested` option of every defined layer thanks to the registry, and will also work to 'resolve' the string (based on the table's name: in this case, `emails`).

 ### Single lookup